stackitcloud/terraform-provider-stackit/docs/resources/sfs_resource_pool.md

 ### Optional

+- `labels` (Map of String) Labels are key-value string pairs which can be attached to the resource.
 - `region` (String) The resource region.
 If not defined, the provider region is used.
 - `snapshot_policy` (Attributes) Name of the snapshot policy. (see [below for nested schema](#nestedatt--snapshot_policy))
 - `snapshots_are_visible` (Boolean) If set to true, snapshots are visible and accessible to users. (default: false)